 The theme of war is made powerfully and hauntingly apparent in a scene involving a line-up of prisoners waiting to be executed, shuffling as music plays.
 In a very short snapshot, we see the exceptional talents of the creative team on parade.
 The direction from Lyndsey Turner who gives every character their own reaction in that moment; Lizzie Clachan’s design work; extraordinary hat designs; Christopher Shutt’s unsettling score and Peter Mumford’s blinding lighting design.
 It all manages to tap into the vivid, fantastical imagination of Churchill with overwhelming creativity in such a short running time.
 The audience have a similar opportunity too, processing the bizarre scenes of Far Away against the backdrop of conflict.
 Is Harper and Todd’s (Simon Manyonda) discussion on nature taking sides a commentary on our need to see things in opposing binaries, for example?

 Churchill’s 2000 play is, as with all her other work, wacky and abstract.
 In her experimentation with Churchill’s ambiguity, Turner fails to cement key details.
 Only upon a second reading of the playtext was it made clear that Aisling Loftus’ humorous, novice hat designer is an older Joan, the series of scenes actually following her over several years.
-Elsewhere, there is a small metaphor which surfaces from the hat making,

 Though make no mistake that tonally, Lyndsey Turner masterfully captures the intrigue and intensity of Churchill, placing us on-edge in a way not too dissimilar from the play’s war-stricken characters.
 Even in the first few minutes, a shock leaves us alert and invested, while flashing lights and crackling sound effects in between scene changes maintain a sense of urgency and pace for a play which is mostly dialogue and very little action.